adityam/filter/vim-README.md

         \inlineRUBY{...}

-    The contents of this environment are processed by a vim script (`2context.vim`) and the result is read back in ConTeXt.
+    The contents of this macro are processed by a vim script (`2context.vim`) and the result is read back in ConTeXt.

 3. A macro